Het Arubaanse Padvindsters Gilde

 Het Arubaanse Padvindsters Gilde (APG, The Aruban Guild of Girl Guides) is the national Guiding organization of Aruba.
-It serves 326 members (as of 2017).
+It serves 351 members (as of 2018).
 Founded in 1941, the girls-only organization became an associate member of the World Association of Girl Guides and Girl Scouts in 1993 and a full member in 2017.

+History

+The Gilde was started in 1941 by women who, inspired by the silver jubilee celebrations of the Netherlands Girl Scouts, began independent groups in Aruba.
+In 1946 they joined Scouting Nederland, as Aruba is a Dutch colony.
+In 1953, the Gilde became autonomous and in 1972, it became fully independent.
+Guiding declined in Aruba for the next fifteen years until a revival in 1986, and from then on, groups no longer restricted membership to a single Christian denomination.

+The Gilde joined the World Association of Girl Guides and Girl Scouts in 1993 as an associate member.
+Membership in 1998 was 185 members, and 285 in 2016.
+It became a full member in 2017.
+The next year, there were 351 registered Girl Guides.

 Program sections

-The association is divided in four sections according to age:
+The association is divided into six sections according to age: